zenith-noble01/zenith-noble01/README.md

 <br />

-Hi, I'm Zenith🙌, an amateur in the fullstack fiels.
+Hi, I'm Zenith🙌, an amateur in the fullstack field.
 Apart from that I love getting involved in Competitive Programming and Problem Solving like TiC summit and the Google Africa developer scholarship program.❤✌ i am also passionate about Ui/UX designing, Electricity, and solving community problems using tech.
 Some technologies I enjoy working with include ReactJS, VueJS (JavaScript, APIs + ), C++.

  <img align="right" width="300px" alt="GIF" src="https://media0.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" />